Determine The X Component Of The Force On The Electron

 4. More Complex Scenarios: Non-Uniform Fields and Relativistic Effects

 The examples above deal with simple, uniform fields.
 In more complex situations, the electric and magnetic fields might vary spatially (non-uniform fields).
-In such cases, the force calculation requires considering the field values at the exact location of the electron.
-Furthermore, at very high velocities (approaching the speed of light), relativistic effects become significant, requiring modifications to the classical equations.
+Which means in such cases, the force calculation requires considering the field values at the exact location of the electron.
+Beyond that, at very high velocities (approaching the speed of light), relativistic effects become significant, requiring modifications to the classical equations.
 These situations often necessitate advanced mathematical techniques and numerical methods for accurate calculations.

 5. Practical Applications and Further Considerations